winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 _based_ on their joint membership in a community of medical professionals.

-Communial bases are what we rely on to ground linguistic knowledge, such as (surprise!) the meaning of words.
+Communal bases are what we rely on to ground linguistic knowledge, such as (surprise!) the meaning of words.
 In this framework,
 languages, dialects,
-the jargon shared by communites of practice, the unique set of inside jokes shared with your immediate family or a close circle of friends---all these things are the same _kind_ of thing
+the jargon shared by communities of practice, the unique set of inside jokes shared with your immediate family or a close circle of friends---all these things are the same _kind_ of thing